ocean-next/eNATL60/05_data.md

  - Some geographic or surface extractions are also available on the MEOM-IGE group cluster ige-meom-cal1 and can be downloaded through opendap upon request.
 The available regional extractions include: GULFSTREAM, ACORES, OSMOSIS, WESTMED, LABRADOR, GIBRALTAR

- - You can ask for your personnalised dataset at aurelie.albert(at)ocean-next.fr
+ - You can ask for your personnalised dataset at aurelie.albert(at)univ-grenoble-alpes.fr

 ## License